Jackie Tohn

-Jaclyn Tohn is an American actress and musician.
-She is best known for playing Melanie "MelRose" Rosen on the Netflix series GLOW, and for taking part in American Idol season 8, making it to Top 36 (the Semi-finals).
+Jaclyn Tohn (born August 25, 1980) is an American actress and musician.
+She is best known for playing Melanie "MelRose" Rosen on the Netflix series GLOW and Courtenay Fortney in the Amazon Prime Video series The Boys and Gen V, and for taking part in American Idol season 8, making it to Top 36 (the Semi-finals).
 She also took part in the 2011 songwriting competition series Platinum Hit on the Bravo network.

+She also plays Esther in Netflix’s Nobody Wants This.

 Early life

 Tohn was born and raised in a Jewish family in Oceanside, Long Island, New York, to physical education teachers Alan and Bella Tohn.
 She has two older brothers.

 Tohn began acting professionally while still a grade school student.
 She was a student at Boardman Middle School.
 After high school, she attended the University of Delaware and majored in elementary education, and in the fall of 1998 was in the a cappella group the Deltones.

+In 1999, an 18-year-old Tohn came to Los Angeles with her agent and mother and moved in with actress Jessica Biel and her family in Calabasas, after meeting at the TV Guide Awards, to pursue her career.

 Career

 Tohn's onscreen debut was made at age 10, with an extra role on the PBS children's series Ghostwriter.
 Her first credited role was on the CBS sitcom The Nanny.

-In November 1999, she starred in the one-act play This Property is Condemned by Tennessee Williams at the Chapel Street Theatre.
+In November 1999, she starred in the one-act play This Property Is Condemned by Tennessee Williams at the Chapel Street Theatre.
 She moved to Los Angeles with her mother and agent at the time.
 She played Tina in Tony-n-Tina's Wedding at the Henry Fonda Theatre in Los Angeles.
 She also originated the role of Joanie in Body Snatchers: The Musical at the Odyssey Theatre in Los Angeles.

 In March 2004, she starred in the play Jewtopia at the Coast Playhouse in West Hollywood in Los Angeles.
 The producers then decided to move the play to the Westside Arts Theater in New York and she relocated.

 She began performing solo acoustic guitar shows in April 2004.
 In November 2005, she released an EP, The Golden Girl, recorded at a studio in Tarrytown, New York.
 She has played at Pianos, The Living Room, CBGB, The Cutting Room, and The Rothko in New York and at Highland Grounds, The Mint, and Wizard Finger in Los Angeles.

 She has appeared in the films Dawg in 2002 (also known as Bad Boy) alongside Denis Leary, Deuces Wild as Mary Ann, and Return to Sleepaway Camp as Linda.
 She appeared as Faith in the film Postal and appeared in the 2008 television film Giants of Radio.

-Tohn performed in a pilot for MTV called Show Me The Movie and a pilot for Fox called Prudy and Judy, starring alongside Laura Bell Bundy.
+Tohn performed in a pilot for MTV called Show Me the Movie and a pilot for Fox called Prudy and Judy, starring alongside Laura Bell Bundy.
 She has appeared in the television series The Sopranos, Strangers with Candy, Angel, Rules of Engagement, Veronica Mars and It's Always Sunny in Philadelphia.